michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 takes it's data from a table query - returning, at minimum, 2 fields (names can be anything)

-A timestamp field can be useful too -this can be in any commonly understood format (Multistat uses the popular Moment.js javascript library for maniplating time/date strings - sthing readily understood by java script data conversions
+A timestamp field can be useful too -this can be in any commonly understood format (Multistat uses the popular Moment.js javascript library for maniplating time/date strings - see https://momentjs.com/docs/#/displaying/ for details)

 * Label
 * Value